bigtreetech/docs/docs/Panda_Alarm.md

 ## **Important Notice**:

 - **Printer Monitoring Only**: Panda Alarm  is a monitoring-only device, meaning it reads the printer's status but does not control it.
 This key distinction ensures its core functionality remains unaffected by Bambu Lab firmware updates.
-For a detailed breakdown on which functions are affected or unaffected ny updates, please consult the [official Bambu Lab announcement](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/).
+For a detailed breakdown on which functions are affected or unaffected by updates, please consult the [official Bambu Lab announcement](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/).

 - **Firmware**: Ensure your device is running the latest [firmware version](https://github.com/bigtreetech/PandaAlarm/tree/master/Firmware).